The State Of The Housing Market

 This percentage can be key.
 In general, if you have more than 20% equity, you may be able to do a cash-out refinance in order to accomplish a home improvement like a bathroom renovation or a financial goal such as debt consolidation.

-According to Black Knight, Americans were sitting on almost $10 trillion worth of tappable equity, defined by them as equity in excess of 20%.
+According to Black Knight, Americans were sitting on $11.5 trillion worth of tappable equity as of August, defined by them as equity in excess of 20%.
 That’s an incredible source of financial flexibility.

 It’s also important to note that even as rates rise, interest rates will be going up across the board.
 The thing about mortgages is that in any interest rate environment, they’re often the most cost-effective borrowing option because it’s typically the lowest interest rate you can get.

 Are you ready to buy a home or refinance your current one?
-You can apply online or give us a call at (833) 326-6018.
+Start your application online and lock in before interest rates rise again.

 Viewing 1 - 3 of 3